5 Best Vietnamese Restaurants in Singapore for Pho and More

-As an agricultural culture, rice is the main starch used in everyday meals, and is also made into different kinds of cakes and noodles in Vietnam.
-In addition, most Vietnamese dishes or meals are an unique combination of a variety of fresh herbs, vegetables, meat and spices.
+As an agricultural culture, rice is the main starch used in everyday meals and is also made into different kinds of cakes and noodles in Vietnam.
+In addition, most Vietnamese dishes or meals are a unique combination of a variety of fresh herbs, vegetables, meat, and spices.

 Vietnamese cuisine is popular in many countries nowadays.
 In Singapore, the food city of Asia, Vietnamese dishes wins the heart of the Singaporeans.
-Let start eating healthily and enjoy a touch of Saigon streets with our five recommended Vietnamese restaurants below.
+Let start eating healthily and enjoy a touch of Saigon streets with our 5 recommended Vietnamese restaurants [updated 2020] below.

 See also: The 5 Best Thai Restaurants In Singapore